heimrichhannot/contao-reader-bundle/README.md

 ### Syndications

-Syndications as links that share the artile with other social networks or provide print or pdf export.
+Syndications as links that share the article with other social networks or provide print or pdf export.

 #### PDF-Syndication